Canoeing in Chitwan National Park

 Weather and Climate

-Chitwan which is located in the Terai region of Nepal, is mostly considered to be a hot and humid place, especially in the month of summer.
+Chitwan, which is located in the Terai region of Nepal, is mostly considered to be a hot and humid place, especially in the month of summer.
 Reaching Chitwan, during the time of Summer, the temperature is mainly expected to be around 35°C (98 °F), so plan your tour accordingly.
 However, proceeding at the time of Winter brings cooler and comfortable temperatures, which range between 20°C to 25°C (68°F to 77°F) during the day.
-Evening and nights can be colder so make sure to bring a jacket with you.
+Evenings and nights can be colder, so make sure to bring a jacket with you.

 Local Culture and Traditions

-Chitwan is known to be the home of indigenous Tharu people, whose culture and traditions are unique from other religions.
-Therefore, during your approach to Chitwan, you will be offered a chance to visit the Tharu villages and learn about their tradition and customs which includes architecture, farming methods, and dance performance.
+Chitwan is known to be the home of the indigenous Tharu people, whose culture and traditions are unique from other religions.
+Therefore, during your approach to Chitwan, you will be offered a chance to visit the Tharu villages and learn about their tradition and customs, which include architecture, farming methods, and dance performances.
 Make sure to respect their norms and traditions when visiting the local communities.
 Dress properly and ask permission from them before you click photos of the locals.

 Cash and Payment

-Traveling and exploring in Nepal, you must use the local currency which is the Nepalese Rupee (NPR), however, there are some places where they accept credit cards.
-Using the local currency for small purchases and tips, especially in Chitwan (Sauraha).
-Although you will be provided with many ATMs in Sauraha, it is best to exchange your cash from Kathmandu, as sometimes, the ATM is not always available.
+When traveling and exploring in Nepal, you must use the local currency, which is the Nepalese Rupee (NPR); however, there are some places where they accept credit cards.
+Use the local currency for small purchases and tips, especially in Chitwan (Sauraha).
+Although you will be provided with many ATMs in Sauraha, it is best to exchange your cash in Kathmandu, as sometimes the ATM is not always available.

 Chitwan National Park Entrance Permit Fees